HM Revenue and Customs (HMRC) have launched a new tax campaign for private tutors and sports coaches who have undeclared their tax liabilities….

 HMRC have said that after the deadline of 31 March 2012 that they will be pursuing ‘those who have chosen not to come forward.’

 HMRC’s Tax Catch up Plan will be initiated in two key stages:

-If you wish to disclosure your additional income from private tutoring to HMRC and take part in the TCP you must ‘notify’ the Revenue with your intent of making a voluntary tax disclosure.
+If you wish to disclose your additional income from private tutoring to HMRC and take part in the TCP you must ‘notify’ the Revenue with your intent.

 If you have registered for the TCP you then have until the 31 March 2011 to tell HMRC what tax you owe and pay the outstanding tax, additional interest and tax penalties due.